Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-10-using-functions.md

     }
 ```

-I called the **ConcentricCircle** function in the draw function.
-Did it work?
-Good!
-Now I can create a multiple concentric circles in the draw function by calling ConcentricCircle many times.
-However, if I call it again, it will generate another concentric circle in the same place.
+The **ConcentricCircle** function is **called** in the draw function.
+Now, multiple concentric circles are created by calling the ConcentricCircle function many times in the draw function.
+However, in this case, it generates a second concentric circle is drawn in the same location.

 ```js
     function setup()